dpamar/playground-j5v7wq54/markdowns/welcome.md

 * `>` : Move memory pointer to the right and go to next instruction
 * `<` : Move memory pointer to the left and go to next instruction
 * `+` : Increment memory cell and go to next instruction
-* `-` : Increment memory cell and go to next instruction
+* `-` : Decrement memory cell and go to next instruction
 * `,` : Read char from input and store in memory then go to next instruction
 * `.` : Write memory value as ASCII char to output then go to next instruction
 * `[` : Go to next instruction if cell is not null, or to the matching closing "]" if null